IIITLucknowSWEngg/CSITTeam007/Assignment2/Design.md

 ### ChatGPT Prompt

-> **Prompt:**
+> **Prompt 1:**
-> Create a Software Design Description (SDD) for a platform that connects restaurants with customers for food ordering and delivery.
-The SDD should include sections for introduction, system overview, architecture design, module design, database design, API design, and conclusion.
-Ensure the design is modular, scalable, and integrates external services like payment gateways, maps, and SMS gateways.
-Draw inspiration from platforms like Zomato and Uber, focusing on real-time communication and user-friendly interfaces.
+> Generate a Software Design Description (SDD) for a food-ordering and delivery platform like Zomato.
+Include sections for introduction, system overview, frontend and backend architecture, module design, database design, API endpoints, and external service integration.
+Ensure the design supports scalability, real-time communication, and secure payment processing.

+---

+> **Prompt 2:**
+> Create a detailed module design for a platform like Zomato, focusing on the following modules: Authentication, Restaurant Management, Order Management, Payment Integration, and Notification Service.
+Provide a brief description, features, and the technologies involved for each module.

+---

+> **Prompt 3:**
+> Draft a database schema for a food delivery system similar to Zomato.
+Include key entities such as Users, Restaurants, Menu Items, Orders, Payments, and Reviews.
+Specify the relationships between these entities and provide an explanation of